Astro AEC

 Astro AEC (abbreviation for Asian Entertainment Channel) is a 24-hour in house Mandarin-generic television channel in Malaysia, owned by Astro.
-The channel broadcasts local productions in addition to productions from Singapore, Taiwan and mainland China.
+The channel broadcasts local productions in addition to productions from Singapore, Taiwan and Mainland China.

 Astro AEC HD was launched on 16 November 2014 for Astro subscribers who subscribed to HD service.
 Subtitles are provided in Bahasa Malaysia, English and Chinese where available.
+The HD version became the only version of the channel on 15 March 2021.